-Joshua received his early dance training from the Cobb County Center for Excellence in the Performing Arts in Mableton, GA.
-He continued his studies at the University of Arizona under the direction of Jory Hancock, where he received his Bachelor of Fine Arts in Dance cum laude as well as the Outstanding Senior Award from the School of Dance.
+Joshua Blake Carter, originally from Atlanta, GA, received his early dance training from the Cobb County Center for Excellence in the Performing Arts in Mableton, GA.
+He continued his studies at the University of Arizona, where he received his Bachelor of Fine Arts in Dance cum laude as well as the Outstanding Senior Award from the School of Dance.
 While living in Arizona, Joshua founded Dance in the RED – an evening of dance, music and art to benefit the Southern Arizona AIDS Foundation.
-Continuing to pursue an interest in choreography, Joshua’s work was accepted as a finalist in the Dance Under the Stars Choreography Festival in Palm Desert, CA, in 2008.
-The following year he was selected as the winner of Ballet Nouveau Colorado’s national choreography competition, dancemakers2.0.
-Joshua has since been commissioned to choreograph a second work for Ballet Nouveau Colorado, as well as Tucson’s Art.if.Act Dance Project and the Missouri Contemporary Ballet.
-Most recently he was an Artist-in-Residence at Glendale Community College in Phoenix, AZ where he created a new work for Verve Dance Company.
-After college, Joshua was offered a position in the Giordano II Company and was featured in DanceSpirit Magazine’s article, “From Graduation to Giordano.”
-After one season with Giordano II, Joshua was promoted and is currently in his fourth season with Giordano Dance Chicago.
-In addition to dance and choreography, Joshua is a passionate instructor and is on faculty at Trilogy School of Performing Arts in Lake Zurich, IL.
+With a continued interest in choreography, Joshua became a finalist in the Dance Under the Stars Choreography Festival in Palm Desert, CA, in 2008, the following year he was selected as the winner of Ballet Nouveau Colorado’s choreography competition, dancemakers2.0, and in 2013, The Ruth Page Foundation awarded Joshua the Producers’ Panel Prize for his work in Dance Chance: Redux 5.0.
+Other commissions include: Giordano II, DanceWorks Chicago, Missouri Contemporary Ballet, Nomi Dance Company, Artifact Dance Project, and Glendale Community College (Artist in Residence 2012).
+Joshua is a member of the 2014 Ambassador Committee for Dance For Life Chicago.
+He also serves as the Director to GDC’s second company, Giordano II, an organization of which he was a member in 2009.
+Joshua is in his fifth season as a main company member with GDC.

 St. Paul, MN

-Ashley is a proud native of St. Paul, M.N., where she graduated with honors from St. Paul Conservatory for Performing Artists.
+Ashley is a proud native of St. Paul, MN, where she graduated with honors from St. Paul Conservatory for Performing Artists.
 Recently she graduated magna cum laude from Point Park University with a Bachelor of Arts degree, with a concentration in Jazz.
 While attending Point Park, Ashley had the privilege of training and performing a variety of works by Martha Graham, Kiesha Lalama, Ron Tassone, Garfield Lemonius and Sidra Bell.
 In addition to performing, she has also illustrated an immense passion for teaching.
-Through Point Park she was given many opportunities to work alongside University professors and teach for the Point Park Community Classes.
-This is Ashley’s second season and couldn't be more thrilled and grateful to be a part of the wonderful family that is Giordano Dance Chicago.
+She has, and continues to teach and choreograph for various studios in the Chicago area.
+This is Ashley’s first season as a main company member following one season as a GII and one season as a Performing Associate and couldn't be more thrilled and grateful to be a part of the wonderful family that is Giordano Dance Chicago.